Owner Association Rules

 12. No drugs or controlled substances may be possessed within the Project or Resort without a doctor’s prescription.
 Public intoxication by alcohol or other controlled substance is strictly prohibited.

 13. No weapons of any kind are authorized in common areas or public facilities on Resort Property.
+Guests with concealed firearms permits are to place firearm in their locked vehicle.
 Occupants in possession of a weapon for hunting must have a current hunting license and nearby property owner’s permission to hunt.
 Weapons intended for hunting must be registered with Resort Security.

 14. No occupant shall use or permit in a Unit any inflammable oils or fluids such as gasoline, kerosene, naphtha, or benzene, or other explosives or articles deemed extra hazardous to life, limb, or property.